Labs64/netlicensing.io/pages/pricing-plan-membership-management.md

                 <img src="{{ '/img/pricing-table/netlicensing-pricing-table-01-create.png' | prepend: site.baseurl | prepend: site.url }}" alt="NetLicensing Pricing Table - Publish" title="NetLicensing Pricing Table - Publish">
             </figure>
             <article class="cbp-so-side cbp-so-side-right">
-                <h2>Publish your Pricing Plan</h2>
+                <h2>Integrate Pricing Plan on your Website</h2>
-                <span>Easily embed designed pricing plan on your website or SaaS product with a few clicks only.</span>
+                <span>NetLicensing Pricing Plan can be easily embedded on your website or SaaS product with just few easy and straightforward steps to follow.
+Our UI, being highly intuitive and visually clear to use, permits to complete the overall process in just few minutes.</span>
             </article>
         </section>

         <section class="cbp-so-section">
             <article class="cbp-so-side cbp-so-side-left">
-                <h2>Manage your Customers</h2>
+                <h2>Manage all your customers on just one platform</h2>
-                <span>See how your plans are performing, as well as manage your customers' entitlements using easy-to-use UI.</span>
+                <span>Customer Membership Management was never this easy before.
+With NetLicensing, you can instantly see how your plans are performing over time as well as make actions that will influence your customer’s memberships such as enabling/disabling or also extending their plan.</span>
             </article>
             <figure class="cbp-so-side cbp-so-side-right">
                 <img src="{{ '/img/pricing-table/netlicensing-pricing-table-01-create.png' | prepend: site.baseurl | prepend: site.url }}" alt="NetLicensing Pricing Table - Manage Customers" title="NetLicensing Pricing Table - Manage Customers">